cotodevel/toolchaingenericds-multimediaplayer/README.md

 Project Specific description:

 TGDS Audio Player, supported formats are:
--	WAV/MP3/AAC/Ogg/FLAC/NSF/SPC/GBS/+ others working.
+-	IMA-ADPCM (Intel)/WAV/MP3/AAC/Ogg/FLAC/NSF/SPC/GBS/+ others working.
 Streaming mp3, ogg and acc is stripped since it´s 2019 and the DS does not support HTTPS (TLS1.2+)

 Button (Start): Reads a file named filelist.txt
 Button (X): Builds a list of the current root sd card files/directories into a file named filelist.txt